 Decorated in relaxing muted shades of green, Iyara transports you to an island retreat.
-Make your way to the Central location to people watch, or head to its Mid-Levels spa for some more privacy.
+Make your way to the Central location to people watch, or head to its Hollywood Road or Mid-Levels spa for some more privacy.
 Don’t miss the Thai-style foot and leg massage (from $450) for the ultimate pampering treat.

 Sense of Touch

-This multi-award winning spa has six different locations throughout Hong Kong.
+This multi-award winning spa has a number of locations across Hong Kong.
 Its five-storey flagship in Lan Kwai Fong boasts a beautiful rooftop lounge, perfect for a spa party.
 Catering to everyone, this is a great choice for a foot massage ($280), facial, or manicure (see the full list of services and treatments here).
 Become a member and enjoy birthday offers and extra packages.